Western Wisconsin Transmission Connection

-Xcel Energy is proposing to add between 80 and 100 miles of new 345-kV transmission line that will connect to new and existing substations.
-As proposed, the new line will likely start at an existing substation near the City of Blair in Trempealeau County and connect with existing infrastructure near Eau Claire (either near the City of Owen in Clark County or the Village of Sheldon in Rusk County), and then connect to existing transmission lines to the north and east.
+If approved, the project would add between 80 and 100 miles of new transmission infrastructure connecting new and existing substations, meeting electric growth and reliability for customers.
+As proposed, the new line will likely start at an existing substation near the City of Blair in Trempealeau County and connect with existing infrastructure near Eau Claire (either near the City of Owen in Clark County or the Village of Sheldon in Rusk County), and then connect to an existing transmission line to the north and east.
 Xcel Energy has proposed two route options for the Public Service Commission of Wisconsin (PSCW) to review (see map below).

 The Mid-Continent Independent System Operator (MISO) worked with Xcel Energy and other energy companies throughout the Upper Midwest to identify new transmission projects that can be built to manage the new energy system, including several in Minnesota and Wisconsin.
 These projects will connect the new low-cost renewable energy with customers, ensuring that as older plants retire, customers will continue to receive the electric service they depend on when they need it.